 Kirsan is a simple messaging app targeted specifically at Buddhists.
 The app is named for its founder, Kirsan Ilyumzhinov, the controversial former president of Russia’s predominantly-Buddhist Republic of Kalmykia, and president of FIDE, the international chess governing body.

-Guideful is a new meditation and mindfulness platform from Justin Whitaker and Bob Funk, currently seeking funding on Indiegogo.
-The app will include guided meditations, teachings, videos, live meditations, and an online community.
+Guideful is a new meditation and mindfulness platform from Justin Whitaker and Bob Funk.
+The app includes guided meditations, teachings, videos, live meditations, and an online community.

 Do you use apps in your practice?
 What do you use and how helpful is it?
 Let us know on Twitter and Facebook.